 - Super chunky and filling, makes for a great lunch or dinner.

-Preparing these in the instant pot makes things a lot easier because for starters, you don't have to pre-soak the dry beans... the instant pot (affiliate link) takes care of softening the beans up for you in 35 minutes...
+Preparing these in the instant pot makes things a lot easier because for starters, you don't have to pre-soak the dry beans... the instant pot takes care of softening the beans up for you in 60 minutes...
+This is one of the reasons why I absolutely adore my instant pot - because it eliminates the need to pre-soak the beans.

 But, if you do not have an instant pot, fear not!
 You can still make these as I offer a stove top version as well.
 Just make sure to soak your beans the night before, or you can always use the quick soaking method that is listed under the notes section on the recipe card.